vidarkongsli/swetugg2022/docs/index.md

 ???

-* I am not too fond of many of the distinctions, like unit tests, integration tests, acceptancy tests and the rest of it
+* I am not too fond of many of the distinctions, like unit tests, integration tests, acceptancy tests and all the rest of it
 * Quite frankly, I do not care too much of the defintions.
 * But before moving on, spend a second on what would be the ideal test to you...

 ---

 class: center, middle
-# Testing
+# Testing pyramid

 .img-width-all[![🤷](images/testing-pyramid.drawio.png)]